munin-monitoring/munin/doc/develop/plugins/howto-write-plugins.rst

 Here the ``load`` is called the field or field name, ``value`` the attribute, and the number is of course the value.
 (See our :ref:`complete overview of Munin specific terminology <nomenclature>`).

+Note that internally, any number at the start of a field name is interpreted as an underscore: `4h_average` becomes `_h_average`.
+This can be problematic if you have multiple field names with the leading number as the only difference, in which case values may be overwritten.
+It is therefore best to avoid starting a field name with a number (e.g. use `average_4h` instead).

 That was the hard part of the plugin.
 The rest is just book-keeping.

 Munin plugin config command